 - Workshop in Indonesia

 - CRP 6720 International Institutions The course introduces students to the theory and practice of international development planning from an institutional perspective.
 It begins with an introduction to the field and provides a historical, institutional and theoretical overview.
-The course examines the main actors involved in the practice of international development planning: the public sector, civil society and NGOs, community-based organizations and the private sector.
-It critically analyzes some of the large international institutions engaged in planning, policy and global governance.
-These institutions are analyzed in the context of an issue that is central to their core mission.
-The last section of the course critically examines new configurations, forces for change and challenges to how we conceptualize as well as practice international development planning, including migration, transnationalism, social movements, post-democracy and anarchism.
+The course examines the main actors involved in the practice of international development planning: the public sector, civil society, community-based organizations and the private sector.
+It critically analyzes some of the large international institutions engaged in urban policy-making and global governance.
+The last section of the course examines timely topics that have the potential to reconfigure the institutional landscape, planning practice, and cities.

 Awards, Grants, and Fellowships (Selected)

-- Principal Investigator, Transnational Community-Based Planning in Southern California and Oaxaca, CORCL, University of California at Irvine (2010–11)
+- Principal investigator, Transnational Community-Based Planning in Southern California and Oaxaca, CORCL, University of California–Irvine (2010–11)

 - Fulbright Scholar to Indonesia (1993–94)